Knight1/VanMooof-Module/README.md

 ### Important caveats.

 This is all based on reverse Engineering.
-So there might be some Versions differences between Firmwares.
+So there might be some Version differences between Firmwares.
-So make a backup or your Flash Dump, save it in a safe place like 1Password.
+So make a backup of your Flash Dump, save it in a safe place like 1Password.
 If you compress the dump, the file gets very small.

 ## Fixing some Errors
-### Err 23

 ### Err missing DiSPlay

 ```console